Key Takeaways

 Appoint a Company Secretary

-Within six months of incorporation, a Singapore company is required to appoint a company secretary.
-This individual must be a local resident and a natural person, possessing the requisite knowledge and experience to fulfil the duties of a company secretary, as outlined in the Companies Act 1967 - Singapore Statutes Online.
+Every Singapore company is required to appoint a company secretary within six months after completing the incorporation process.
+This individual must be a Singapore resident with the necessary knowledge and experience to carry out the duties and responsibilities of a company secretary, as outlined in the Companies Act.

 6